 - Oral - An individual may be the presenter of only one oral presentation.

 - There is a limit of one (1) oral presentation presenter.

 - Prior to submission, oral abstracts must be reviewed by two non-authors.

 - Oral presentations are allocated 15 minutes (10 minutes for presentation + 5 minutes for discussion).

-- Presentation date and time will be announced at a later date.
+- Acceptance as an oral, and applicable presentation date and time, will be announced at a later date.

 - There is no limit on the number of poster presentations that may be submitted.

 - Poster presenters are required to be present at their poster during certain time frames throughout the meeting for publication (designated times to be announced).